openml/openml-pytorch/README.md

-# Pytorch extension for openml python
+# Pytorch extension for OpenML python

 Pytorch extension for openml-python API.